-Snakes have adapted to many different environments across the world.
-You can find them in grasslands, rocky mountain habitats, deserts, rainforests, and the ocean.
+Snakes have adapted to harsh, inhospitable environments across the globe.
+You’ll find them in grasslands, rocky mountain habitats, deserts, rainforests, and the ocean.
+There are only a few places that snakes don’t live.

-Snake adaptations to their environment enable them to live in the desert, but life isn’t easy.
-Populations are smaller than in less harsh environments, like forests.
-It’s a testament to their hardy nature that snakes can live in the hottest, least hospitable habitats on earth.
+These snake adaptations to their environment enable them to live in the desert, but life is never easy.
+Populations are smaller than in less extreme environments, like forests.
+It’s a testament to their hardy nature that snakes can live in the hottest, harshest habitats on earth.

 How Does a Snake Adapt to its Surroundings?